mpv-player/mpv/DOCS/man/options.rst

         X11/EGL
     android
         Android/EGL.
-Requires ``--wid`` be set to an ``android.view.Surface``.
+Requires ``--wid`` be set to an ``android.view.Surface``. wldmabuf
+        dmabuf buffers are rendered directly by Wayland compositor

 ``--gpu-api=<type>``
     Controls which type of graphics APIs will be accepted: